 Japan-Canada Foreign Ministers’ Meeting

-On November 7th, commencing at 2:00 p.m., for approximately 40 minutes, Ms. KAMIKAWA Yoko, Minister for Foreign Affairs of Japan, held a meeting with the Honourable Mélanie Joly, Minister of Foreign Affairs of Canada, who is visiting Japan to attend the G7 Foreign Ministers’ Meeting.
+On January 13th, commencing at 9:40 a.m. (local time; January 13th, 11:40p.m.
+Japan time), for approximately 100 minutes, Ms. KAMIKAWA Yoko, Minister for Foreign Affairs of Japan, who was visiting Montreal, Canada, held a meeting with the Honourable Mélanie Joly, Minister of Foreign Affairs of Canada.
 The overview of the meeting is as follows.

-- The two ministers had a frank discussion on the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership (CPTPP) from a strategic perspective, and concurred to continue to work closely together.
+- The two ministers had a candid discussion on the Comprehensive and Progressive Agreement for the Trans-Pacific Partnership (CPTPP), of which Canada is the chair this year, from a strategic perspective and concurred to continue to work closely together.